 Be sure you have the paperwork with you necessary to import your GHE into SA.
 Several copies are suggested, one on your person, one in your GHE case.

 If you are a rifle hunter bring a cleaning rod, cleaning patches (both dry and solvent-saturated), bore brush, small can WD-40 and tooth brush or 1” paint brush, the latter for removing dust.
 Solvent-saturated cleaning patches travel better than bottled solvent.
 Make sure they are good and damp, but not dripping.
 Store as many as you think you will need in a small plastic bottle with screw on cap.
 Optics: bring lens cleaning solution, Q-tips.

-You will not need binos to hunt.
-Sometimes they seem to get in the way, but the choice is yours.
+You can decide whether you want to bring binoculars or not.
 If you bring them, keep them small (7 X 35 or less).